The XII conference of the Nordic Association for Semiotic Studies

 In order to register for NASS XII, payment of a conference fee is required.

-The early bird registration fee is 90€; the deadline for early bird registration is 1 September, 2021.
+The early bird registration fee is 90€; the deadline for early bird registration has been extended to 1 September, 2021.

 The late registration fee is 110€, and the deadline is 15 October, 2021.